 I try and inspire a lot of people to visit places, and I have told many people about the Pamir Highway and they naturally always ask how to do it.
 So in that respect I figured I should get around to writing a post about it so you can read how to do this awesome trip.

-The Pamir Highway is the second highest motorway in the world ( the Karakoram Highway in neighbouring Pakistan is the highest) and takes you through stunning mountain scenery in the Pamir region of Tajikistan, with an optional side trip to the Wakhan Valley that has views across to Afghanistan and the Hindu Kush mountain range.
+The Pamir Highway is the second highest motorway in the world ( the Karakoram Highway in neighbouring Pakistan is the highest) and takes you through stunning mountain scenery in the Pamir region of Tajikistan, with an optional side trip to the Wakhan Corridor that has views across to Afghanistan and the Hindu Kush mountain range.

 This is an ultimate road trip.